 Learn what a Sociology degree can do from established faculty experts.
-From involvement in political movements to experience with sociological data collection, your faculty mentors are skilled sociologists who bring their field experience to the classroom every day to help you grow.
+From involvement in social and political movements to experience with sociological data collection, your faculty mentors are skilled sociologists who bring their field experience to the classroom every day to help you grow.

 In fact, UCM graduates say that our knowledgeable, helpful faculty are one of the biggest strengths of our Sociology bachelor’s program.

 How to choose between the BS and BA in Sociology degrees

 UCM offers two Sociology degrees: a BS program and a BA program.

 If you want to focus your coursework on science, analytics and community-level problem-solving, the Sociology BS may be for you.
 This option also offers an online Sociology bachelor’s degree for an alternative to our program on the Warrensburg campus.